nitya-nepal/vedanasoft.com/src/pages/index.md

     operation streamlining, business remodeling, real-time updates, statistical visualization, backup, projection and forecasting is our forte.
 description: >-
   Vedana means sensations.
-We may or may not observe it but at any moment of time, all the time we are feeling sensations in our body.
-Similarly everyone is feeling the vedanas in their bodies.
-In technical terms it can be compared data.
-In every application, there is always signals and information chaging with time.
-We see this flux of data as a part of truth.
+We are obsessed at making our product beautiful, easy to use and pleasing.
+It will feel like a reward.
 intro:
   blurbs:
     - image: /img/coffee.png